milenabelosevic/milenabelosevic.github.io/publications.md

 title: Publications
 ---

+See also [here](https://pub.uni-bielefeld.de/person/337681111) for an up-to-date publication list.

-## Monographs
+## Monograph
 Belosevic, Milena (2022). *Vertrauen und Misstrauen in der Flüchtlingsdebatte 2015–2017.
 Eine diskurslinguistische Untersuchung von Argumentationsmustern*.
-Hamburg: Buske. (= Dissertation, Universität Trier)
+Hamburg: Buske. (= PhD Thesis, Universität Trier)

-## Journal Articles (peer-reviewed)
+## Journal Articles
 Belosevic, Milena (in print, to appear in March 2026).
 The Influence of Linguistic Experience and Connotative Meanings on the Perceived Creativity of German Personal Name Blends: An Experimental Study. *Word Structure*.

 Belosevic, Milena (2025).
 The Influence of Formal Similarity on Creativity in Name-Based Word Formation: The Case of Personal Name Blends in German. *Linguistics*. <https://doi.org/10.1515/ling-2024-0008>